Skip to content

 • user-provided content;

-• content coming from external tools or documents.
+• content coming from external tools, documents, or emails.

 Those are not the same.
-If you save them without source labeling, later the runtime will be unable to understand what can be used as instruction-grade context and what can only be used as reference.
+If you save them without source labeling, later the runtime will not be able to tell what can be used as instruction-grade context and what can only be used as reference.

 A normal rule looks like this: